Do I have rosacea? What to look for

 Rosacea comes in different shapes and sizes and with different symptoms sometimes, but there are some basic characteristics that might help you to figure out if it could be rosacea you are having.
 The problem is that they are symptoms that a majority of people with rosacea have, but as I said, not everyone :) But as a rule of thumb, there is a subtype 1 where the skin of the face - especially the cheeks - can go red, get flushed, feel warm/hot, and subtype 2 where the skin can also go red but more with a constant background redness, and acne-like outbreaks on top.
 Flushing is one of those things you most likely recognize fairly quickly when you have it, but to help describe it, patients say it's like having bad sunburn; like the skin on your face is many degrees too hot, glowing, burning, with heat crawling up.
 Radiating heat.
 There is also often some degree of swelling and stinging of the skin.
 Some people would say that it feels like an iron being pressed to your face, and the heat coming from the inside out.
 The skin can also feel tingling and itching, or numbing.
 The skin also tends to become very sensitive, to a point where even touching your face can be uncomfortable.
 Others feel like they are running a fever and are badly overheating.
 For many people with rosacea, being in the sun can be a trigger and make the redness and potential flushing and burning worse.
 A lot of people also notice that drinking (sufficient) alcohol can make their face more red.
 Spices and emotional stress can do the same.
 I think that what makes rosacea typical, is that it can make someone's skin go red in a matter of seconds or minutes, when triggered.
 This specifically goes for subtype 1, and is almost like a heavy blushing attack.
 But the difference between rosacea and blushing is that over time the 'blush' (flush) from rosacea takes quite a long time to subside.
 Much longer than it takes for a blush to go away.
 And these flushes become more frequent.
 And with time, many people also find that the redness of the skin starts to hurt, or feel hot.
 Sometimes the face even becomes a bit puffy.
 As I said, these are no strict criteria and rules, but general guidelines and symptoms can perhaps help you in the right direction.
 A dermatologist should be able to properly diagnose you ideally, because there are more skin conditions that can look like rosacea, including dermatitis, seborrheic dermatitis, acne or the skin redness might be linked to an allergy, or a systematic illness like lupus even.
 It's up to a dermatologist to make the right diagnosis.

 Your skin may feel hot and tender.
 About half of the people who have rosacea also experience eye dryness, irritation and swollen, reddened eyelids, also called ocular rosacea.
 This seems to happen more often with the subtype 1 flushers.
 In some people, rosacea's eye symptoms precede the skin symptoms but more often it follows skin inflammation and flushing.
 It is typically hard to treat, but your dermatologist might be willing to try several medications, including creams (metrogel or Soolantra for instance), or a low dose antibiotic like Oracea (low dose doxycycline).
 Low dose roaccutane is also helpful sometimes, but you have to be very very careful with the dosage; too high a dose and you might develop more or the initial onset of facial flushing from it.
 The dose needs to be very low, ideally as low as possible with any effect (think 5 mg every other day for instance).
 Rosacea is often characterized by flare-ups and remissions, especially in the early stages.
 Initially the redness on the cheeks, nose, chin or forehead may come and go.
 Same for the sensations of heat across your face.
 Over time, the redness tends to become ruddier and more persistent, and visible blood vessels may appear.
 Flushing can also happen more often or for a more prolonged time.
 Left untreated, bumps and pimples can also start to develop, although not everyone has this problem and there is information out there that the increased body temperature or auto-immune disturbances can make the skin more vulnerable to demodex mite infection for instance, which will severely worsen the breakouts.
 Luckily there is something that you can do about that however.
 The flushing and burning side of rosacea subtyle 1 are much more difficult to properly treat, unfortunately.
 I use this blog to inform you about what I am doing to try to live with this near-constant burning and flushing, and also to pass on what helps others.
 Scroll down for a more detailed explanation of how facial flushing exactly happens in the body.
-I wrote a lot more about the different medical conditions that can cause facial flushing in this blog post
+I wrote a lot more about the different medical conditions that can cause facial flushing in this blog post.

 Subtype 2 rosacea is often also called “papulopustular rosacea”.
 It is the most 'classic' form of rosacea, with skin redness that is accompanied by acne-like breakouts that are not like acne as they don't have a lot of pus typically or blackheads.
 These breakouts are therefore called pustules or papules and they may come and go over time.
 Patients with this subtype of rosacea tend to also have sensitive skin that can feel like it's burning.
 Unlike rosacea subtype 1, there are quite a few different types of treatments and medications studied and available for subtype 2 rosacea, which have been extensively studied and approved for this common form of rosacea, which can also be used on a long-term basis to prevent recurrence of symptoms.
 They include topical and oral antibiotics, ivermectin, azelaic acid and low dose roaccutane.